 Welcome to Skeptic Ink

 Skeptic Ink is a diverse group of people who desire to offer a fresh perspective on behalf of an inclusive atheism.
-Since many internet sites share our goals which are now dominated by destructive political squabbles, this is very much needed.
+Since many internet sites that share our goals are now dominated by destructive political squabbles, this is very much needed.
 We will not shy away from a reasoned criticism of any particular person or idea, but we shall endeavor to ensure that such criticism is constructive and sincere.
 We will each be responsible to run our respective sites as we see fit, constrained only by the broad mission statement and discussion policy below.

 About Hypatia of Alexandria

 The image to the right, and that which graces our masthead is a representation of Hypatia of Alexandria.
 Hypatia was a 4th century Greek philosopher and skeptic.
-A renowned and accomplished thinker, she instructed in mathematics and astronomy at the Musaeum of Alexandria, which was arguably the greatest center for learning and knowledge for several centuries.
+A renowned and accomplished thinker, she instructed in mathematics and astronomy at the Musaeum of Alexandria, that was arguably the greatest center for learning and knowledge for several centuries.
 Hypatia is one of the first women in recorded history to become an intellectual leader of her time.
 Her death was likely the result of a political struggle fueled in part by antagonism between Christian and Hellenistic factions.
 The 2009 film Agora is based on her life and death (though many details are amended for narrative purposes, and some are fabrications).